bquarant/wip/_posts/2014-02-04-introduction-to-neoplasia.md

 <span><br></span>

 ### Neoplasia concepts
-- Four major stages: malignant chance in the tumor cell (transformation), cell growth, local invasion, distant metastasis.
+- **Four major stages**: malignant change in the tumor cell (transformation), cell growth, local invasion, distant metastasis.
-- Cellular reactions to stimuli: atrophy, hypertrophy, hyperplasia, metaplasia, dysplasia, neoplasia.
+- **Cellular reactions to stimuli**: atrophy, hypertrophy, hyperplasia, metaplasia, dysplasia, neoplasia.
 Be able to sketch these all out!
 - Example: intra-epithelial neoplasia: many epithelial tumors originate as local dysplastic cell proliferations within the epithelium.
 These proliferations can be seen to undergo a predictable progression of intra-epithelial growth, populated by abnormal basal cells taking up more and more epithelial thickness.
 When neoplastic cells occupy the full thickness, it is called **carcinoma in situ**.
 - **Invasion** is the process of a malignant tumor growing beyond its basement membrane, giving it access to blood vessels and lymphatics in order to spread further.